RES-Reproducibility/CEPII-workshop/README.md

 # CEPII workshop

-The first part of this workshop goes reproducility in theory.
+The first part of this workshop goes over some concepts related to reproducility in theory.
 The second part will attempt to perform some replications.

-Please download each package (click on "download all") to your computer before coming to the workshop:
+Please download each of the following three packages (click on "download all" on the zenodo entry) to your computer **before** coming to the workshop.
+They require a total of about 1G of free disk space:

 1. https://zenodo.org/records/3925391 (python)
 2. https://zenodo.org/records/5123362 (stata)